|The entrance was placed on the residence's side, through a gateway, rather than on 68th Street. -- photo by Alice Lum|

 Mura was thrown out of the vehicle; but his riders were trapped underneath.
 Policemen and civilians lifted the car off the two men.
 Tragically Jensen died later than night and Wagner remained unconscious with serious internal injuries and a broken arm.

 The following year the United States entered World War I. Roland D. Baldwin left West 68th Street to join the Marine Corps.
 By 1918 he had attained the rank of Sergeant and was serving in Europe on the front lines.
 On June 20 he was one of 51 other sergeants reported wounded in action.

 The mansion’s life as a single-family home would soon come to an end.
 On March 1, 1919 the Real Estate Record & Builders’ Guide reported that the Baldwins sold the house to Walter Russel.
 The periodical noted that he was “a member of the syndicate which owns the Hotel des Artistes abutting in 67th st. The building will be altered into small suites, and will be connected with the larger structure.”

 Following the conversion the house was acquired by the Jared Flagg Corp., presided over by I. C. Reina.
-Jared Flagg was, incidentally, the brother of architect Ernest Flagg.
+Jared Flagg was, incidentally, the father of architect Ernest Flagg.
 On August 31, 1921 American Architect and Architecture reported that Ernest Flagg had designed a “four-story brick and concrete dwelling” on the property, costing $25,000.
 Again, current historians disagree.
 The Landmarks Preservation Commission lists the architect of the addition as Edwin C. Georgi.

 |The new brick addition at No. 12 made no attempt to architecturally meld with the original house -- photo by Alice Lum|